dharmendra-gupta/garmin-scale-sync/README.md

 - 📦 **Multi-Arch Docker Images:** Ready for `amd64` (Standard Servers/PCs) and `arm64` (Raspberry Pi 3/4/5).
 - 💾 **Persistent Session & Logs:** Session tokens and upload logs survive container restarts via mounted volumes.
 - 🕐 **Historical Data Backfill:** Post measurements for any past date and time with timezone support — useful for syncing missed readings or importing from another source.
+- 🧪 **Dry-Run Mode:** Validate client payloads locally without touching Garmin servers — received data is logged to the dashboard so you can iterate on your integration freely.

 ---